gouherdanish/gouherdanish.github.io/_posts/2024-08-22-logistic-regression.md

 ---
 ### Assumptions

-- Binary Classification
+- Two output classes Binary Classification
-- Two Predictor Variables
+- Two Predictor Variables are considered for simplicity
+- Binary Cross entropy (log loss) is taken as Model loss function
+- No regularization is considered (penalty=0)
+- Learning rate is assumed comstant (0.01)

 ---
 ## Concepts